PlaintextGroup/oss-virtual-incubator/proposals/Wikimedia-and-the-open-source-ecosystem.md

 The above presents a list of pilot proposals.
 We cannot do all of them and would like feedback on which ones we should prioritize to best match with goals of the foundation.

-A reasonable scale for any of the projects sketched out here would be about $50,000 per year, all of which will go to personnel who will invoice their labor hours against this.
+A reasonable scale for any of the projects sketched out here would be about $50,000 per year, all of which will go to personnel who will invoice their labor hours against this while contributing in accordance with Wikimedia's policies on paid editing.
 As stated above, the projects can all be rescaled in both directions, e.g. scaled down for prototyping or scaled up for increased impact.

 ### Other links and resources